 Classification of Matter

-Matter is anything that has mass and takes up space.
-Everything that we see around us is made up of matter.
-It can be described and identified based on its physical and chemical properties.
+Matter is anything that has mass and occupies space.
+Everything we see around us is made up of matter—for example, a tennis ball, an apple, and a water bottle.
+Matter can be described and identified based on its physical and chemical properties.
 [1-4]

-Physical properties are those we can observe or measure without changing the substance itself.
-These include color, state (solid, liquid, gas), density, melting and boiling points, and solubility.
-For example, we can tell a banana is yellow, ice melts at 0°C, and sugar dissolves in water – all without altering the substance’s composition.
+Physical properties can be observed or measured without changing the substance itself.
+These include color, odor, density, melting point, boiling point, conductivity, and solubility.
+For example, we can observe that a banana is yellow, a rotten egg smells unpleasant, and sugar dissolves in water without altering the substance’s composition.

 Classification of Matter According to Composition

-Scientists classify matter not only by its appearance or behavior but also by its composition and how it changes, leading to its classification into pure substances and mixtures.
+Scientists classify matter not only by its physical state but also by its composition and how it changes, leading to its classification into pure substances and mixtures.
 [1-7]

-A pure substance is a type of matter that is made of only one kind of material.
-It has the same properties everywhere, no matter where you find it.
-Pure substances cannot be separated into different parts by physical methods like filtering or stirring.
+A pure substance is a matter composed of only one type of material.
+It possesses the same intrinsic properties (such as boiling point and density) under the same conditions (e.g., temperature and pressure).
+Pure substances cannot be separated into distinct parts by physical methods, such as filtering or stirring.
 There are two main types of pure substances: elements and compounds.

 An element is the simplest type of pure substance.
 It is made up of only one type of atom.
 Elements cannot be broken down into anything simpler.
-There are more than 100 known elements, and they are all listed in the Periodic Table.
+There are 118 known elements in the Periodic Table.

 Examples